lolito305/Automation/automation/web_scraping.README.md

 shell
 Copy code
 python main.py
 The tool will start scraping the website, analyzing the data, and generating a PDF report.
-Progress will be displayed in the console.
+The progress will be displayed in the console.

 Once the job is completed, an email notification will be sent to the specified receiver email address, and a desktop notification will be displayed.

 The PDF report (report.pdf) will be generated, containing the analyzed data and a price distribution plot.

 Customization
-If you want to change the scheduled time for the scraping job, modify the start_job function in main.py.
+Modify the scraping logic by editing the scrape_website function in main.py.
-You can customize the email subject and body in the job function in main.py.
+Adjust the data analysis process by modifying the analyze_data function in main.py.
-Modify the appearance and styling of the PDF report by adjusting the create_pdf_report function in main.py.
+Customize the appearance and styling of the PDF report by adjusting the create_pdf_report function in main.py.
 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for more details.

 Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or feature requests, please open an issue or submit a pull request.